SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 A strong reference cycle can also occur if you assign a closure to a property of a class instance, and the body of that closure captures the instance.
-This might be because the closure's body accesses a property of the instance, such as ``self.someProperty``, or because the closure calls a method on the instance, such as ``self.someMethod()``.
+This capture might occur because the closure's body accesses a property of the instance, such as ``self.someProperty``, or because the closure calls a method on the instance, such as ``self.someMethod()``.